Prag8855/aab/content/guides/moving-out.md

 ## Move or cancel your contracts

-Most German contracts have a cancellation period (*[[Kündigungsfrist]]*).
-The *[[Kündigungsfrist]]* is usually 1 to 3 months.
+Most German contracts have a notice period (*[[Kündigungsfrist]]*) of 1 to 3 months.
 You can't cancel your contracts just because you move, but there are exceptions.
-You must cancel most contracts by [registered mail](/glossary/Einschreibebrief), or on the company's website.[^10] You can use websites like [aboalarm](https://www.aboalarm.de/) to write the cancellation letter.
+You must cancel most contracts by [registered mail](/glossary/Einschreibebrief), or on the company's website.[^10] You can use websites like [aboalarm](https://www.aboalarm.de/) to write the [cancellation letter](/glossary/Kündigungsschreiben).

 ### If you stay in Germany